When the COVID-19 pandemic broke out in early 2020, fear gripped markets worldwide, and the sense of dread was pervasive.

 When markets turn into a roller-coaster ride, it can lead even the most experienced investors to question their investment decisions.
 But what’s the impact of changing your long-term strategy based on something that’s happening at a moment in time?

-We recently reported Six Park’s results through the end of March 2021, which come off the back of the swift and brutal market correction that began in February 2020 and intensified the following month.
-Using Six Park’s performance data from January 2020 to the end of March 2021 as a benchmark, we analysed three scenarios to see who fared best:
+Using Six Park’s performance data from January 2020 to the end of September 2021 as a benchmark, we analysed three scenarios to see who fared best:

 - An investor who sold down their portfolio in March 2020 when the ASX200 had dropped ~20%;